The Hidden Danger: Unveiling the Silent Symptoms of High Cholesterol

 Fatigue and Weakness: Early Warning Signs of High Cholesterol:

 Feeling persistently tired and weak can be an early warning sign of high cholesterol.
 Cholesterol buildup in the arteries can restrict blood flow and oxygen supply to the muscles, leading to fatigue and weakness.
-These side effects can frequently be neglected or credited to different elements, however, perceiving their relationship with elevated cholesterol is significant.
+These side effects can frequently be neglected or attributed to different elements; however, perceiving their relationship with elevated cholesterol is significant.
 If you experience persistent fatigue and weakness, particularly without any apparent cause, it's advisable to consult a healthcare professional for further evaluation.

 Chest Pain and Angina in High Cholesterol: